-The facilitator has the option to expand this scenario into a neonatal resuscitation exercise based on meconium aspiration.
+- 1. The facilitator has the option to expand this scenario into a neonatal resuscitation exercise based on meconium aspiration. - If you prefer not to use the TeamSTEPPS tools, a description of what is expected from the participants is provided.
+Simply disregard the words in parentheses in the paragraphs below.

-Throughout this scenario, participants will be tasked with identifying opportunities to apply effective communication and efficient teamwork skills such as the ones recommended by
+Throughout this scenario, participants will be tasked with identifying opportunities to apply effective communication and efficient teamwork skills, such as the ones recommended by TeamSTEPPS.

-TeamSTEPPS.
 The tools and strategies specific to this scenario include: brief, situation awareness, cross-monitoring, CUS, and the two-challenge rule.
 Visit AHRQ's website for more information about TeamSTEPPS.